Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{old} Atmospheric Pressure Plasma Jets (APPJs) are emerging as a transformative technology in biomedical applications, offering unique capabilities in wound healing \cite{schmidt2017cold}, targeted cancer therapy \cite{metelmann2015head}, skin cosmetology and dermatology \cite{busco2020emerging}, and bio-decontamination \cite{nicol2020antibacterial}.
-Their ability to generate reactive species at low temperatures enables therapeutic efficacy while minimizing thermal damage, making them especially suited for non-invasive and sensitive procedures.
+Their ability to generate reactive oxygen and nitrogen species (RONS) at low temperatures enables therapeutic efficacy while minimizing thermal damage, making them especially suited for non-invasive and sensitive procedures.

-Despite their promise, the practical deployment of APPJs in biomedical settings relies on effective real-time control strategies capable of ensuring safe and reliable operation.
+Despite their promise, the practical deployment of APPJs in biomedical settings relies on effective real-time control strategies capable of ensuring precise and reliable operation.
 APPJs exhibit highly nonlinear dynamics and are sensitive to changes in operating conditions, particularly during therapeutic applications involving handheld devices.
-Variations in tip-to-surface distance over irregular surfaces cause rapid plasma fluctuations, impacting reactive species delivery and risking suboptimal treatment or thermal damage \cite{gidon2016model}.
-Effective control of APPJs requires accurate modeling to predict these dynamic behaviors and adapt control strategies accordingly.
+Variations in tip-to-surface distance over irregular surfaces cause rapid plasma fluctuations, impacting the delivery of reactive species and risking suboptimal treatment or thermal damage \cite{gidon2016model}.
+These challenges highlight the need for predictive modeling approaches that can represent APPJ dynamics and support the development of adaptive control strategies.